We have compiled our Top 5 tips on how to organize your sewing room!

 Tip 3 – The Sewing Room Work Triangle

 The kitchen work triangle is a concept used to determine efficient kitchen layouts that are both aesthetic and functional.
-The primary tasks in a home kitchen are carried out between the cook top, the sink and the refrigerator but the same applies to your sewing space.
+The primary tasks in a home kitchen are carried out between the counter top, the sink and the refrigerator but the same applies to how you organize your sewing room.
 You are mainly moving between your sewing machine, iron and cutting space so make sure these are all fully accessible.
 A swivel chair for moving around between spaces may also be useful.

 Tip 4 – Organisation is key

-Whether you have a whole room or a small mobile space, organisation is key!
+Whether you have a whole room or a small mobile space, organization is key!
 As they say, a messy room means a messy mind!
-There are so many storage solutions out there now, from twirling table top carousels to clever stacking boxes you can take your pick of what suits you best.
+There are so many storage solutions out there now, from twirling tabletop carousels to clever stacking boxes you can take your pick of what suits you best.

 Tip 5 – Keep it yours

 My space is 89% of the time my sewing space but also 10% general dumping ground and 1% occasional dining room!
 After Christmas last year I spent an hour or two reintroducing all my sewing bits back into my room after we had used it as a dining room for a few weeks. (it is still a sewing space but I remove as much as I can but it still feels like eating in a sewing studio!)

 I honestly removed tableware, Christmas decorations, wrapping paper, Christmas cards, a squash racket, a parcel to return to Amazon and some of Maisie’s toys!

 Try and avoid using it yourself to dump things in, this way you will also discourage other family members from doing the same!
 Make sure you call it your sewing room and not the dining room or spare room, changing its name for the family definitely gives you more ownership of it.